kengkeng852/Gemini-Project/README.md

 # Gemini-Project
 This is a demo project of Spring boot using OCS.

-A website for the observatory system to allow scientists and researchers to create a science plan, test a science plan, and Submit a science plan
+A website for the observatory system to allow scientists and researchers to create a science plan, test a science plan, and Submit a science plan by using java Spring boot.

 # Instruction
 - Clone this Github Repository